 Mount Carmel National Park – Things to Do

 One option is checking out the Carmel Hai-Bar Nature Reserve: This fantastic project is meant to breed animals in danger of extinction or which have become extinct in the area and return them into the wild.
-Moreover, the Hai-Bar has breeding cells of Persian fallow deer and roe deer.
+Moreover, the Hai-Bar has Persian fallow and roe deer breeding cells.
 Please note that the reserve is open to visitors on Saturdays and holidays.

 Another great trail in the park is Kelah Stream (“Little Switzerland”): It’s a 2 miles circular trail through woodland and cliff landscapes.
 The path passes alongside a large geological notch, one of the symbols of the Carmel.
 Persian fallow-deer have been released into the wild in this area and who knows you might be lucky and encounter one.